 To be eligible for the Master's of Science in Digital Design, candidates must hold a Bachelor's degree (or an equivalent international title), demonstrate previous design experience through an annotated portfolio, and have a good command of the English language.
 The Master's programme in Digital Design is an international programme, and all activities (classes, projects, etc.) will be conducted in English.

-The Master's programme is a collaboration between the Amsterdam University of Applied Sciences, nine leading design agencies (ACHTUNG!, DDB Tribal, FHV BBDO, Fabrique, MediaMonks, Mirabeau, Momkai, TamTam, and Woedend!), plus a network of international partners and sponsors.
-For instance, the programme has international agreements in place with Politecnico di Milano (Italy) and with KEA Copenhagen (Denmark).
+The Master's programme is a collaboration between the Amsterdam University of Applied Sciences, nine leading design agencies (ACHTUNG!, DDB Tribal, FHV BBDO, Fabrique, MediaMonks, Mirabeau, Momkai, TamTam, and Woedend!), plus a network of international academic institutions, including the Politecnico di Milano (Italy) and KEA Copenhagen (Denmark).

 Five companies have committed themselves as key partners for this programme.
 The World Wildlife Fund (WWF), VodafoneZiggo, ANWB, Informaat and DigitasLBi are all set to take an active role.
 They will provide the students with projects seeking solutions to real-world design problems, for instance, and will supervise the students during the design process.